jduke99/test_agreement/README.md

 ## Calculator App
 A basic javascript calculator app.
-Usage based on terms of use.
+Helps you do math using python.